akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 43 – The Cup
+## Chapter 44 – “She takes the cup”

-1. Why does Beatrice ask Godfrey to pass her a drink instead of answering the king directly?
+1. Why does Beatrice take the cup before Godfrey can offer it?
+What does this action show about her character?
-2. What does Henry mean when he says, “She takes the cup”?
+2. What does Queen Matilda mean when she says, “This is not the old handfasting, nor the Norman church rite.
+It is a new thing”?
-3. How does Harold’s expression change during this scene?
-Why?
+3. How does Harold react during the ceremony?
+What does his silence and his wet eyes tell you about his feelings?
+4. Why do Beatrice and Godfrey clasp hands after drinking?
+What does this gesture represent?
-4. Creative: Draw the moment Beatrice raises the cup toward the rafters.
+5. Creative: Draw the moment Beatrice and Godfrey clasp hands, with the firelight and the silver cup in the background.
-5. **Knight’s Challenge:** In the 12th century, a woman taking wine from her betrothed’s hand was a binding act.
-Why do you think the author chose this ritual instead of a church wedding?
+6. **Knight’s Challenge:** In the 12th century, a marriage could be created by present consent alone, without a priest.
+Why do you think the author chose to have Queen Matilda preside over this private ceremony instead of a church wedding?
+What does this say about the couple’s choice and agency?

 ---

-## Chapter 46 – The Goose Leads the Bride
+## Chapter 46 – “The church door” (Solemnisation)

+1. Why does the priest ask, “Do you come freely?” and why is this question important?
+2. What is the purpose of the long silence after the priest asks for objections?
+What does the silence represent?
+3. How do the different people in the crowd react during the objection call?
+(Consider Harold, the old villager, Avice, Alard of Lytham, and the old woman who says “Get on with it.”)
+4. Why does the goose lead the procession to the church?
+What does Goosie symbolise in this moment?
-1. What does the old woman say when the goose leads the bride?
+5. Creative: Draw the scene where the goose leads the bride, with the villagers lining the lane.
+6. **Knight’s Challenge:** The church blessing is a solemnisation, not the marriage itself.
+Why do you think the author separates the binding consent (the cup ritual) from the public church ceremony?
+How does this reflect the historical tension between private choice and public recognition?

+---

+## Chapter 47 – “The wedding feast”

+1. What does Godfrey mean when he toasts “To making it count – every day, not just this one”?
-2. How do the half‑sisters behave at the wedding?
-What does that tell you?
+2. How does Harold behave at the feast?
+What does his quiet presence and his words to Queen Matilda reveal about him?
-3. Why does Harold stand tall despite his pain?
-4. Creative: Write a one‑sentence moral for the story.
+3. Why does Goosie honk during the feast?
+What has changed since she was kicked by Sir Guy?
+4. What is the significance of the old woman repeating the proverb at the end of the feast?
+5. Creative: Write a short toast that Harold might have given if he had chosen to speak.
-5. **Knight’s Challenge:** The story ends with the proverb “A goose may wend where a King must wait.”
-How does Beatrice prove this saying true?
+6. **Knight’s Challenge:** The proverb “A goose may wend where a King must wait” appears at the beginning and end of the story.
+How has its meaning changed for Beatrice by the end?

 ---